-This plan shall provide a demonstration of how the goals and standards of Section 420-3 is being met.
+This plan shall provide a demonstration of how the goals and standards of Sections 181-3 through 181-5 are being met.
 The focus of this plan shall be to describe how the site is being developed to meet the objective of controlling groundwater recharge, stormwater quality and stormwater quantity problems at the source by land management and source controls whenever possible.